NASA-PDS/naif-pds4-bundler/docs/paper.md

 The author would like to thank the NAIF group at JPL, especially Boris Semenov, the PDS-EN at JPL and the colleagues of the ESA SPICE Service and the Planetary Science Archive at the European Space and Astronomy Center.
+This project was carried out at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration (80NM0018D0004).

 # References